nanobox-io/nanobox-docs/source/production-management/deployment-options.html.md

 ---
 title: Deployment Options
+description: Specific deployment options are available in your app dashboard.
 ---

 Specific deployment options are available in your app dashboard under Admin > Deploy.
 These actions only apply when deploying to your live app.